 You may marry abroad and file an I-130 immediate relative petition after returning to the U.S. On receipt of Form I-797, you may file I-129F with the USCIS.
 Approval of a K-3 petition may take three to six months and then, after it is approved, the processing of the K-3 visa at the consulate may take an additional two to four months.

-- It is generally quicker than the marriage abroad and subsequent K-3 visa petition process which is often more time consuming
+a.
+It is generally quicker than the marriage abroad and subsequent K-3 visa petition process which is often more time consuming.

-- There exists no risk of being refused admission as an intending immigrant like there is in the B-2 entry and marriage, and subsequent Adjustment of Status process
+b.
+There exists no risk of being refused admission as an intending immigrant like there is in the B-2 entry and marriage, and subsequent Adjustment of Status process.

-Contact VisaPro if you have any questions regarding any type of family based immigration including K-1, K-3 visas and Green Cards.
-Our experienced attorneys will be happy to assist you.
+Contact our top immigration lawyers if you have any questions regarding any type of family based immigration including K-1 visas, K-3 visas and green card process.
+We will be happy to assist you.

 We wish you a happy married life!